FORMERLY USED DEFENSE SITE INSTALLATION ID: NJ29799F097800

 The estimated amount of money needed for evaluation and cleanup of hazardous sites at this installation.

-The date by which the DOD estimates cleanup of all sites will be complete.
+The date the DOD says cleanup of all sites was completed.
 Long term monitoring may continue after this date.

 The Deal Test Site was used in connection with radio wave propagation research studies, research experiments in waveguides and antennae, field experiments and measurements for various DOD agencies, and other on-the-air field testing of... see more » The Deal Test Site was used in connection with radio wave propagation research studies, research experiments in waveguides and antennae, field experiments and measurements for various DOD agencies, and other on-the-air field testing of sophisticated communications and surveillance techniques.
 The site contained 15 buildings, five steel towers and a radome.
 There were underground power cables leading from the buildings into the field and a copper grid network throughout the area for the grounding of antennae.
 There were also a number of miscellaneous wood poles and a former lagoon area located on the property.
 All of the buildings, the steel towers, and all other improvements were constructed by a prior lessee, Bell Laboratories.
 (Source: U.S. Army Corps of Engineers) « see less